 We are parents ourselves and we’ve taken precautions to make SparkChess Multiplayer a fun and safe environment for kids.
 Children under 16 do not provide any personally-identifiable information and don’t have access to the Chat feature.
 We believe this is the safest way to ensure that they are not exposed to inappropriate language (filtering is done for English only).
 However, we cannot make any guarantees.
-We recommend parental involvement in any online multiplayer game.
-If you notice anything offensive used in usernames or avatars, we encourage you to submit them to our attention.
+We recommend parental involvement in all online interactions.
+If you notice anything offensive used in usernames or profile pictures, we encourage you to submit them to our attention.

 Players are also able to block unwanted interactions with a block list.